Codaisseur/taste-of-big-data/02-javascript-basics/README.md

 var movieTitle  // This returns 'undefined' - declaring a variable has no noteworthy return value

-// Assign your favorite movie title to your variable movieTitle = "Beauty and the Beast" // this returns "Beauty and the Beast", the value of your variable
+// Assign your favorite movie title to your variable movieTitle = `Beauty and the Beast` // this returns "Beauty and the Beast", the value of your variable

 // this returns "BEAUTY AND THE BEAST", but doesn't change the value of the variable itself. movieTitle.toUpperCase()